jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    (disabled).
 This option cannot be enabled (``1``) when SPM Dispatcher is enabled (``SPD=spmd``).

+-  ``SP_ASYNC_PREEMPT``: A non zero value enables the interrupt routing model which routes foreign interrupts (EL3 intrrupts and non-secure interrupts to EL3.
+The EL3 is responsible for saving and restoring the SP context in this routing model.
+The default routing model (when the value is 0) is to handle foreign interrupts (EL3 interrupts and non-secure interrupts) interrupts to SP allowing it to save its context and hand over synchronously to EL3 via an SMC.

 -  ``SP_LAYOUT_FILE``: Platform provided path to JSON file containing the description of secure partitions.
 The build system will parse this file and package all secure partition blobs into the FIP.
 This file is not